 ABOUT

-FEATURE WRITER / COPY EDITOR / PROOFREADER / POET / SONGWRITER /
+FEATURE WRITER / COPY

 EXPRESSIVE ARTS FACILITATOR / EDITOR, MARKING HUMANITY: STORIES, POEMS, & ESSAYS BY HOLOCAUST SURVIVORS

-Shlomit has covered dynamic and inspiring people and ventures for diverse news outlets and organizations.
-Her articles have appeared in such publications as This Magazine, Thornhill Liberal, Ryerson Alumni Magazine, Canadian Jewish News, Good News Toronto, and the Jewish Tribune and One80, for which she also served as staff reporter and editor respectively.
+Based in Toronto, Canada, Shlomit Kriger enjoys sprinkling inspiration and awareness through the arts and making a positive difference in others’ lives.
+She holds a Bachelor of Journalism degree from Ryerson University and has covered dynamic people and ventures for diverse news outlets and organizations.
+Her articles have appeared in such publications as This Magazine, Thornhill Liberal, Ryerson University Magazine, Canadian Jewish News, Good News Toronto, and the Jewish Tribune and One80, for which she also served as staff reporter and editor respectively.
 She also crafted articles and press releases for groups and organizations such as the Toronto Region Immigrant Employment Council, Ve’ahavta: The Canadian Humanitarian & Relief Organization, York Region Conservatory of Music, and Health as a Bridge to Peace at York University.

 In 2005 Shlomit coordinated Ve’ahavta’s 6th Annual Creative Writing Contest for the Homeless.
 She organized and helped deliver creative writing workshops for homeless youth and adults at shelters and drop-in centres across the Greater Toronto Area and recruited notable volunteer judges, including former Thornhill Member of Parliament Susan Kadis and award-winning author Vivian Jeanette Kaplan.
 The contest garnered media coverage in several local newspapers, and she assisted in producing a zine featuring the winning entries that is available through Ve’ahavta.
-Theresa Schrader, the grand prize winner from that year, has since turned her life around and now inspires and empowers others.
-In 2011 Theresa coordinated the 10th annual contest, and Shlomit served as one of the judges.

 “And in the end, it’s not the years in your life that count.
 It’s the life in your years.”